ACooperDev/WebSDK/ReadMe.md

 Implementations are in Python, JavaScript, and .NET with the goal of creating a standarized object, cognex_camera, across all three programming languages with a common set of properties, methods, and events.

-TODO: continue implementing useful methods
+TODO: continue implementing useful methods.  startupJob, startupOnline

 [Python](#python-overview)
   - Ideal for scripts and automation tasks.